national-underground-asset-register/national-underground-asset-register.github.io/InformedConsentInformation.md

+# NUAR Extended Use Cases

-# National Underground Asset Register - Informed Consent
+## Informed Consent Information

 ## 1. Context
 The Geospatial Commission (GC), part of the Department for Science,